• Log in

 Another user lauds its SMS-email integration: “SMS feature has been huge for us, being able to reach people through text and email from the same platform is great.”
 That said, the cons are evident: reviewers criticize the interface, stating that it shifts around too often, making familiar tools harder to locate.
 Some also find pricing and billing models less friendly to smaller users.

-According to my Capterra research in Brevo vs. Mailchimp debate, the first one consistently earns praise for its intuitive interface and strong value proposition.
+According to my Capterra research in the Sendinblue vs. Mailchimp debate, the first one consistently earns praise for its intuitive interface and strong value proposition.
 According to one reviewer, “What I liked most about Brevo is how incredibly easy it is to use,” and they commend its simplicity in campaign creation, contact management, and automation.

 Another reviewer notes Brevo has an “organized contact database” and good import/export flexibility, making list management smoother.
 The main criticisms revolve around occasional slowdowns during high-traffic periods and lack of clear guidance when enabling API or advanced features.